heremaps/naksha/docs/PSQL.md

 | geo_ref    | bytea | no  |              | `f.referencePoint` - The reference point (`ST_Centroid(geo)`, (**set by the sequencer**). |

 **Notes**
-- The transaction table itself is partitioned by `txn` and organized in years (`naksha$txn_YYYY`).
+- The transaction table itself is partitioned by `txn` and organized in years (`naksha~txn$YYYY`).
 This is mainly helpful to purge transaction-logs and to improve the access speed as it avoids too many partitions.
-- More information about Postgres transaction numbers are available in the [documentation](https://www.postgresql.org/docs/current/functions-info.html#FUNCTIONS-PG-SNAPSHOT).
-We should enable [track-commit-timestamp](https://www.postgresql.org/docs/current/runtime-config-replication.html#GUC-TRACK-COMMIT-TIMESTAMP) so that `pg_commit_ts` holds information when a transaction was committed.
-This would make our own tracking more reliable.
 - To convert from **timestamptz** to 64-bit integer as epoch milliseconds do `SELECT (EXTRACT(epoch FROM ts) * 1000)::int8`, vice versa is `SELECT TO_TIMESTAMP(epoch_ms / 1000.0)`.
+- The feature contains a `seqNumber` that is used to read transactions in order.
+- The feature contains a `collections` map that is used to hold the amount

-### Dictionaries Table (`naksha$dictionaries`)
+### Dictionaries Table (`naksha~dictionaries`)
 This table stores dictionaries.
 It is managed by background jobs that auto-generate optimal dictionaries.
 The features stored in here will be bound to a collection using the property `collectionId`.

 The `collectionId` property is indexed and used to bind the entries in the table to specific collections.
 When a collection is deleted, all entries for this collections should be deleted as well, except a **truncate** is done.
 For the truncate use-case only the tables are dropped and re-created, but the dictionaries are left intact.

 The `type` of the feature in here is always `naksha.Dictionary`.

-### Collections Table (`naksha$collections`)
+### Collections Table (`naksha~collections`)
 This internal tables stores the configuration of all collections.
 The type of the features in this table is always `naksha.Collection`.

-### Indices Table (`naksha$indices`)
+### Indices Table (`naksha~indices`)
 This internal tables stores the available and supported indices.
 Currently, no new indices can be created, but maybe in the future manual index creation will be supported.
 The type for the feature is always `naksha.Index`.

 ## Sequencer
 The sequence is a background job added into the `lib-psql` that will “publish” the transactions.
-The job will set the `updated_at` to signal the visibility of a transaction and to generate a sequence number, storing it in the `version` and add it to the transaction feature as `seqNumber`.
+The job will set the `updated_at` to signal the visibility of a transaction and to generate a sequence number, storing it in the `seqNumber` property of the transaction feature.
 The job guarantees that the sequence number has no holes (is continues) and is unique for every transaction.

 The author and application identifier must be set by the client before starting any transaction.
 The **author** is optional and can be _null_, but the application identifier **must not** be _null_ or an empty string.
 If the author is _null_, then the current author stays the author for all updates or deletes.
 New objects in this case do not have an author.